 Option 2: Create a secondary iTunes library to force iCloud Music Library to rescan

-- Follow steps 1-5 on this page to create a secondary iTunes Library for iCloud Music Library.
+- Follow the steps on this page to create a secondary iTunes Library for iCloud Music Library.

 - After iCloud Music Library finishes loading, it should display any Mac-matched tracks as Matched.
 (If it doesn't, move on to Option 3.)